-Further details on information sharing can be provided by the Trust Data protection officer, Colin Bellis and KCSIE 2023.
+Further details on information sharing can be provided by the Trust Data protection officer, Colin Bellis and KCSIE 2024.

-- In Chapter one of Working Together to Safeguard Children 2018, which includes a myth-busting guide to information sharing - In Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers 2018.
+- A section titled; 'Common myths that hinder effective information sharing' can be found on page 21 of Working Together to Safeguard Children 2023, - In Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers 2024.
 The seven golden rules for sharing information will be especially useful - At The Information Commissioner's Office (ICO), which includes ICO UK GDPR FAQs and guidance from the department - In Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the UK GDPR.